 SHORT ANSWER: it depends on your immigration status.

 - Spouse Visa.
 If you entered the UK and have leave to remain on the basis of your marriage or civil partnership, then under UK immigration rules you can only remain in the UK for as long as that relationship lasts.
 If your relationship ends before you apply for ILR, so does your leave to remain in the UK.
 Your right to live and work in the UK on a spouse visa ends upon separation – not the divorce.
 If the Home Office becomes aware of your separation or divorce, they may take steps to restrict your leave in the UK (revoking your visa).
 Remember, you may qualify for a different visa.
-Book your free 15 minute consultation to discuss your options.
+Book your free 15 minute consultation to understand your options.

 - Citizenship or ILR (Indefinite Leave to Remain).
 If you have already submitted your nationality application or secured your ILR status, your decision to divorce or separate will not impact your immigration status.
 You will not be required to the leave the UK.

 Do I need to inform the Home Office that I have separated or divorced?